LostNFound-Andro/LostNFound/README.md

 3. User is given following menu items to browse through

   >Profile

   >Feed

   >Post

   >Subscribe

   >Help & FAQ

 4. User can post a lost item, as of now, and browse them through the feed.

+5. Sign out option is available, where user can chose to logout completely and login as a different user.

-####Update 10/04/2016
+#####Update 10/04/2016

-3. User can browse the feed, which shows all the posted data.
+1. User can browse the feed, which shows all the posted data.
 Contact button is added, to facilitate communication with the post author.

 ##INSTRUCTIONS FOR THE TEAM (Internal Documentation)